sonyarianto/jogja/README.md

 ## Contributing

 Contributions are welcome!
-Open a pull request to fix a bug, or open an issue to discuss a new feature or change.
+Open a pull request to fix a bug, or open an issue to discuss new feature or changes.

 ## How to look into the code?